 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Company's cash is exposed to credit risk.
+The Company's cash and cash equivalents are exposed to credit risk.
 The Company reduces its credit risk on cash by placing these instruments with institutions of high credit worthiness.